Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Notation and abstract setting

-We are now in place to introduce the setting for the stochastic equation~\eqref{eq:SPDE} that we are interested in.
-With the introduced framework, \eqref{eq:SPDE} admits by \cite[Theorem 2.9]{Andersson2015} an up to modification unique mild solution, i.e., a predictable process $X\colon\IT \times\Omega\to H$ that satisfies
+We are now in place to introduce the setting for the SPDE~\eqref{eq:SPDE}.
+By \cite[Theorem 2.9]{AJK21} \eqref{eq:SPDE} admits an up to modification unique mild solution, i.e., a predictable process $X\colon\IT \times\Omega\to H$ that satisfies for all $t\in\IT$, $\P$-a.s.